c4rlosr4ul/c4rlosr4ul/README.md

-- 👋 Hi, I’m Carlos Raúl
-- 👀 I’m interested in programmming, computer's science and physics
+- 👋 Hi, I’m Carlos Raúl, 👀 I’m interested in programmming, computer's science and physics
 - 📫 How to reach me ...

 Click to go...